splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/k8s-troubleshooting/troubleshoot-k8s.rst

     :description: Describes troubleshooting specific to the Collector for Kubernetes.

 .. note::

-    For general troubleshooting, see :ref:`otel-troubleshooting`.
-    To troubleshoot issues with your Kubernetes containers, see :ref:`troubleshoot-k8s-container`.
+  See also:

+  * :ref:`otel-troubleshooting`
+  * :ref:`troubleshoot-k8s-sizing`
+  * :ref:`troubleshoot-k8s-missing-metrics`
+  * :ref:`troubleshoot-k8s-container`

-Debug logging for the Splunk Otel Collector in Kubernetes
+Debug logging for the Splunk Opentelemetry Collector in Kubernetes
 =============================================================================================

 You can change the logging level of the Collector from ``info`` to ``debug`` to help you troubleshoot.